mlashcorp/no_generals_problem/content/posts/1/index.md

 └── download_model.py          <- Use this to download the GPT-2 124M model from HF
 ```

-As an example, for this first PoC, I'm not using Torch's all_reduce operation, but rather simulating it using Python's [BaseManager process](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.managers.BaseManager).
-The idea here is that we launch several processes, and they all publish their intermediate results to the base manager, and only when all have submited their results, they all get the final, reduced version of the matrix:
+A key simplification done in this codebase was the introduction of a distributed state module.
+This module implements a naive all_reduce operation, using Python's [BaseManager process](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.managers.BaseManager) as a synchronization point between processes.
+When you run this code using multiple processes, each time a worker calls the all_reduce function, it will publish their intermediate results to the base manager, and only when all workers have submited their results, they all get the final, reduced version of the matrix:

 ```py
 def all_reduce(self, op_id: str, tensor: torch.Tensor):